Wael Shawky, I Am Hymns of the New Temples, 2025, La Grande Halle, LUMA Arles, France.

 Discover more

-I Am Hymns of the New Temples is a site-specific exhibition that entirely transforms La Grande Halle of LUMA Arles into an immersive experience that blurs the lines between the metaphysical and the real.
-The site of ancient Pompeii, the legendary city that was buried under ash and volcanic debris for centuries, is at the center of his display.
-Its outstanding state of conservation offers a fascinating record of the diversity of cultures that shaped its unique identity, at the crossroads of civilizations and trade routes.
-Intertwining history, stories and contemporary narratives, Shawky reinterprets the ancient Greek myth of creation, through a spectacular choreography of movement, images and sounds, alongside unique sculptural and painterly elements, reflecting on the human need to understand and make sense of the world.
+The site of ancient Pompeii—the legendary city that was buried under ash and volcanic debris for centuries—is key to the display.
+Today, its outstanding state of conservation offers a fascinating record of the diversity of cultures that shaped its identity, at the crossroads of civilizations and trade routes.
+Intertwining history, stories and contemporary narratives, Shawky reinterprets the ancient Greek myth of creation, combining a spectacular choreography of movement, images and sounds, alongside unique sculptural and painterly elements.
+By revisiting theatrical traditions, Shawky explores timeless forms of storytelling, symbolism and ritual.
+This dialogue with the past offers a layered cinematic experience, deepening the emotional and philosophical impact of his work while connecting with a shared cultural memory.

 Wael Shawky